SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/MagneticFieldSensing/_index.md

 For a practical coil that may have a length similar in magnitude to the diameter, this is only an approximation good to within a factor of 2 or so.
 To increase the inductance, inductors are often wound around core materials.
 These cores effectively amplify the magnetic field (and therefore inductance), by anywhere from factors of 10s to 1000s.
 Iron is commonly used at low frequencies, and ferrite is used at higher frequencies.[^ferrite]

-[^ferrite]: Ferrite has much lower losses at high freqencies since it is an electrical insulator and doesn’t let internal dissipative eddy currents flow as iron does.
+[^ferrite]: Ferrite has much lower losses at high frequencies since it is an electrical insulator and doesn’t let internal dissipative eddy currents flow as iron does.

 Also, real inductors always have some capacitance, resulting from the numerous turns of wire wound next to one another.
 There is always capacitance between two neighboring wires, increasing with decreasing separation.[^capacitance] This capacitance can easily be on the order of 10s to 100s of pF for a peanut-sized coil.